aircall/frontend-hiring-test/README.md

 onUpdateCall(id: ID): Call!
 ```

-Now, we whenever an call is changed via the `addNote` or `archiveCall` mutations, you will receive a subscription event informing you of this change.
+Now, we whenever a call data changed either via the `addNote` or `archiveCall` mutations, you will receive a subscription event informing you of this change.

 _Don't forget to pass the Authorization header with the right access token in order to be able to listen for these changes_